 The rising cost of healthcare means that if you’re a woman, you should take these statistics seriously.
 Besides saving even more money to anticipate these prices, you can choose to invest in a long-term care insurance policy.

-Diane Bourdo, author of “Rewriting the Rules: Telling Truths About Women and Money” told Larry Light of Forbes that these policies might be pricy, but such insurance coverage can help you afford the care to maintain your standard of living.
+Diane Bourdo, author of “Rewriting the Rules: Telling Truths About Women and Money” told Larry Light of Forbes that these policies might be pricey, but such insurance coverage can help you afford the care to maintain your standard of living.

 Reason #3: Women May Have More Career Interruptions

 Saving for retirement is important regardless of your gender, but women may need to save more in preparation for periods when they can’t work.
-Traditional gender roles mean that you may be more likely to face a gap in employment for child or elder care as a woman.
+Traditional gender roles mean that you may be more likely to face a gap in employment for child- or elder-care as a woman.

-Since you’re not drawing a paycheck during those times, there’s nothing to contribute to a 401(k) or other retirement plan.
+Since you’re not drawing a paycheck during those times, there’s nothing to contribute to a 401(k) or another retirement plan.
 And even if you stay in the office, Amber Kelly writes for Kiplinger, women are more likely than men to turn down promotions or more hours, as well as the extra money that comes with them, for a better work-life balance.